bhatt130/ECE422_AntennaTheory/README.md

 # ECE422_AntennaTheory
-Polar scatter plot for Antenna experiment data in Python using the Matplotlib library for ECE422 course at UofT
+Polar scatter plots for Antenna experimental data in Python using the Matplotlib library for the ECE422 course at UofT.
+Reuse not permitted.